 Age assessment of unaccompanied children

-The Migration Court of Appeal has clarified in a precedent-setting ruling of 2014 that the burden of proof lies with the applicant to establish his or her stated age as probable, with the aid of supporting documents, where available.
+The Migration Court of Appeal clarified in a precedent-setting ruling of 2014 that the burden of proof lies with the applicant to establish their stated age as probable, with the aid of supporting documents, where available.
 Where documents or other evidence proving the applicant’s age as probable are not available, the age stated at the time of lodging of the application is noted down.

-An applicant can make his or her date of birth and/or minority probable.
+An applicant can make their date of birth and/or minority probable.
 When there is a doubt on the minority (but not obvious as mentioned above) the Aliens Act foresees that the Migration Agency must make a temporary decision on the age.
 In the legal position the Migration Agency states that the starting point is that such an age assessment should primarily be made on the basis of documentary evidence together with the applicant’s own oral information.
+Documentary evidence can in some cases be considered to have low evidentiary value because the authorities consider them easy to falsify, or because they are based on oral statements.
+Such has been the case of the tazkira.
 If this evidence is not sufficient and the Migration Agency therefore considers making a decision whereby the applicant is assessed to be an adult, the Agency is obliged to offer the applicant a medical age assessment.
-Consent of the applicant and his or her guardian is required.
+Consent of the applicant and their guardian is required.
 The cost of such an examination is borne by the state.

 The temporary decision on the age of the applicant can be appealed, but applies immediately even if it is appealed.
 However, the Migration Court may decide that a temporary decision will not apply until further notice.
 At the same time, when the Migration Agency takes a decision regarding the asylum claim, it must make a final assessment of the applicant’s age.
 The consideration of the applicant’s age in the decision in the asylum case replaces the temporary decision on age.